 (c) auditing and monitoring of dealings with GMOs under this Act by the Regulator or an inspector during the quarter.

+Note for this paragraph:

-Note: Auditing and monitoring may include spot checks.
+Auditing and monitoring may include spot checks.

 (3) The Minister must cause a copy of the report to be laid before each House of the Parliament within 15 sitting days of that House after the Minister receives the report.